• Skip to primary navigation

 Dr. Yuhao Kang is a tenure-track Assistant Professor, directing the GISense Lab at the Department of Geography and the Environment, The University of Texas at Austin.
 He was a postdoctoral researcher at the MIT SENSEable City Lab, received his Ph.D. from the GeoDS Lab, University of Wisconsin-Madison, and obtained his bachelor’s degree from Wuhan University.
 Before joining UT, he had working experience at the University of South Carolina, Google X, and MoBike.
 He was the founder of the non-profit educational organization GISphere that summarizes global GIS programs and faculty.

-Dr. Kang’s research mainly focuses on Human-centered Geospatial Data Science to understand human experience at place and develop ethical and responsible geospatial artificial intelligence (GeoAI) approaches.
+Dr. Kang’s research mainly focuses on Human-centered GeoAI and Geospatial Data Science to understand how human see, hear, and experience at place, and develop ethical and responsible GeoAI approaches.
 He was the recipient of the Waldo-Tobler Young Researcher Award by the Austrian Academy of Sciences, CaGIS Rising Award, CPGIS Education Excellence Award, etc.

 Lab Members